FAForever/faf-linux/README.md

 ## How to update after installation

-1. Pull latest version of the scripts and version files (`git pull`)
 1. Run `./update.sh perform` to update necessary components automatically
 1. The update script will not automatically remove old versions currently.
 If new versions work, old versions are safe to delete.